LeeHowes/CPP/paper_framework_sources/pxxx_initial_executor_algorithms_for_cpp23.md

 are equivalent ^[24.7.1 Precise wording for this can come later.].

-Sender algorithms are defined as customization point objects as follows:
+Sender algorithms are defined as customization point objects as follows.

  * `auto std::tbd::scalar_execute(S&& s, F&& f)`
    * denotes a customization point object that calls `return std::tbd2::scalar_execute(std::forward<S>(s), std::forward<F>(f))` if no customization exists.